-- 1. A cover letter that describes your background and abilities, your expectations from the fellowship experience and how this experience fits with your career goals (2 pages or fewer) - 2.
+- 1. A personal statement that describes your background and abilities, your expectations from the fellowship experience, and how this experience fits with your career goals (2 pages or fewer) - 2.
 Curriculum vitae with relevant educational, professional and volunteer experience (no length limit) - 3.
 Copies of all undergraduate and graduate student transcripts - 4.
 Up to 4 writing samples, both formal and informal (e.g., journal articles or other technical documents, popular articles, web resources, etc.) - 5.
-A list of two professional references with contact information, including a faculty member from your graduating institution familiar with your academic record
+Contact information for two professional references, including a faculty member from your graduating institution familiar with your academic record